 Providers can share information about specific doses and decreasing rates of LNG in each IUD as requested:

 - A Liletta IUD contains 52mg of LNG when it is placed, and it is initially released at approximately 20 mcg per day.
 Over the next six years (the FDA-approved duration of use), the dose decreases to approximately 8.6 mcg/day.
 If someone uses a Liletta IUD for six years, the average daily dose is 14.3 mcg per day.

 - A Mirena IUD contains 52mg of LNG when it is placed, and it is initially released at approximately 20 mcg per day (that’s the same as Liletta).
 Over the next five years the dose drops to 10 mcg/day and by seven years, the dose decreases to approximately 8 mcg per day.

 - A Kyleena IUD contains 19.5mg of LNG when it’s placed, and it is initially released at approximately 17.5 mcg per day.
 Over the next five years, the dose decreases to 7.4 mcg per day for an average dose of 9 mcg per day over the five years.

 - A Skyla IUD contains 13.5 mg of LNG when it’s placed, and it is initially released at approximately 14 mcg per day.
 Over the next three years, the dose decreases to 5 mcg per day for an average dose of 6 mcg per day over the three years.

 Does the size of an IUD matter?

-Having sample IUDs in office that patients can see and touch can help people understand the size differences between different IUDs, which is 4-6mm from the largest to smallest.
-While almost all patients can use all types of IUDs, someone may prefer a smaller IUD and that’s enough of a reason to offer it.
+Having sample IUDs in the office that patients can see and touch can help people understand the size differences between different IUDs, which is 4-6mm from the largest to smallest.
+While almost all patients can use all types of IUDs, someone may prefer a smaller one, and that’s enough reason to offer it.